What does effective early learning practice look like in action?

 All of the videos below were produced in collaboration with our colleague, Shaun Johnsen, of Murray Hill Studios in New York City.

-The Coherent Path to Quality is a Leading for Children framework that makes early childhood program quality holdable, sharable, and achievable for all the adults in the child’s ecosystem.
+The 11 Simple Rules is a Leading for Children framework that makes early childhood program quality holdable, sharable, and achievable for all the adults in the child’s ecosystem.
 As we define quality in early childhood education, it is important for all of us to be on the same page.
 We achieve this by guiding quality developments across three key dimensions: Relationships and Interactions; Emotional and Physical Environment; and Learning Experience.